-Careers in I.T. and STEM are hot!
-You Make I.T.
-Better invites high school students to explore careers in information technology and STEM through hands-on skill building activities and job-shadowing experiences with employees in STEM professions at the Federal Reserve Bank of Cleveland.
+Careers in IT and STEM are hot!
+The You Make I.T.
+Better program invites high school students to explore various STEM career paths through hands-on, skill-building activities and mentorships with employees at the Federal Reserve Bank of Cleveland.

 Please be on the lookout for future announcements coming soon on the 2022–2023 program.
 For all questions, please contact Elle Benak at email@example.com.

-Spearheaded by Cleveland Fed President Dr. Loretta Mester with five other Federal Reserve Banks including FRB of Chicago, KC, Richmond (Charlotte Branch), San Francisco and Dallas, the Fed Future Professionals Program (Fed Futures) is designed to introduce and develop knowledge and awareness of careers in the financial industry.
+Spearheaded by Cleveland Fed President Dr. Loretta Mester with five other Federal Reserve Banks—including the Federal Reserve Banks of Chicago, Kansas City, Richmond (Charlotte Branch), San Francisco, and Dallas—the Fed Future Professionals Program (Fed Futures) is designed to introduce and develop knowledge and awareness of careers in the financial industry.